What HIPAA Cybersecurity Requirements Actually Demand

 Integrity Controls (§164.312(c)(1))

 The integrity standard requires policies and procedures to protect ePHI from improper alteration or destruction.
-The implementation specification — mechanism to authenticate ePHI — is addressable.
-In practice, this means implementing checksums, digital signatures, or hash verification on stored ePHI to detect unauthorized modification.
-For a deeper look at how these mechanisms work, see our overview of hashing versus encryption.
+The addressable specification — a mechanism to authenticate ePHI — means implementing checksums, digital signatures, or hash verification on stored ePHI to detect unauthorized modification.
+For how these mechanisms differ, see our overview of hashing versus encryption.

 Transmission Security (§164.312(e)(1))